atom/atom/README.md

 The Linux version does not currently automatically update so you will need to repeat these steps to upgrade to future releases.

+Alternatively you can use `sudo apt-get update` and then `sudo apt-get upgrade` to upgrade the dependencies in a debian based system or `sudo yum update` in a Red Hat based linux distro.

 ## Building

 * [Linux](https://flight-manual.atom.io/hacking-atom/sections/hacking-on-atom-core/#platform-linux)